Discrimination and Harassment Policies

 Under these laws, discrimination on the basis of a disability can be physical barriers or an inaccessible facility that prevents access to a program, activity or service, or denial of an approved accommodation.
 Section 504 and the ADA protect Mount Holyoke students, faculty, staff and visitors.

-AccessAbility Services coordinates and provides accommodations and support services to students with all types of disabilities.
-Students seeking more information on services provided to students and/or information on requesting accommodations should contact AccessAbility Services at 413-538-2634.
-Students can also visit the AccessAbility Services website, send an email to email@example.com or stop by the office on the third floor of Mary Lyon Hall.
+Disability Services approves and facilitates academic, housing, dining and on-campus employment-related accommodations in support of students with all types of disabilities.
+Students seeking more information on services provided to students and/or information on requesting accommodations should contact Disability Services at 413-538-2634.
+Students can also visit Disability Services, send an email to email@example.com or stop by the office on the third floor of Mary Lyon Hall.

 Section 504 Coordinator